suriyun-production/mmorpg-kit-docs/docs/pages/116-create-potion-item.md

 ![](../images/items/004.png)
 ## Buff Configs

-- `Buff` buff with an stats and recovery stats.
-For example you can create HP recovery potion by set `Recovery Hp` or create temporary increase `STR` potion by set `Increase Attributes`.
+- `Buff` applying buff when character use this item.

 * * *